babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 - Regular system backups (hourly, daily, weekly)
 - DDoS protection

->Note: These are reference specifications for a production validator.
+These are reference specifications for a production validator.
->Requirements may vary based on network activity and your operational needs.
+Requirements may vary based on network activity and your operational needs.

-## Setup the required keys for operating a validator
+## 3. Key Management
-### Keys for a CometBFT validator
+### 3.1 Keys for a CometBFT validator

 >Note: if you already have set up a key, you can skip this section.